brucevanhorn2/the-best-code-in-the-world-tribute/README.md

 This is the greatest and best code in the world.
 Tribute.

-Long time ago me and my brothers Ben and Henry here:
+Long time ago me and my brothers Tyler and Henry here:
 We was zoomin' workin' some long and gnarly code.
 All of a sudden, there shined a shiny daemon coming at us through Node And he said,

 "Write me the best code in the world, or I'll eat your soul."

-I looked at Henry and Ben, and we each said, "Okay."
+I looked at Henry and Tyler, and we each said, "Okay."

 And we coded the first thing that came to our heads, Just so happened to be